X-Calibre/MasjidPi/README.md

 MasjidPi is being developed by someone with **no prior software development experience**.
 Every line of code has been written through an iterative collaboration with AI, while the project vision, feature decisions, testing, and overall direction remain human-driven.

-The goal is to demonstrate that modern AI tools can empower people without formal programming backgrounds to build high-quality open-source software by combining domain knowledge, curiosity, careful testing, and incremental development.

 Rather than using AI to generate an application in one step, every feature is designed, implemented, tested and refined through many small iterations.

+The goal is not only to build a reliable Raspberry Pi streaming appliance, but also to demonstrate how AI can help people learn software engineering through practical, real-world projects.

 If the project inspires someone else to learn software development, then it has already been a success.